hornstarz/Data-Analyst-work/README.md

 # Data-Analyst-work
-This is the repository for my Data Analyst assgnments
+This is the repository for my Data Analyst assignments